SmartData-Polito/gnn-for-darknet/README.md

 - The notebook [`03_classification`](notebooks/03_classification.ipynb) contains the main codes to run the final k-Nearest-Neighbors classification pipeline.
 The main experiments are: (i) Main table with classification performance; (ii) impact of History parameter -- temporal aspect of tGNN; (iii) Impact of training epochs for incremental training.

 ## Data Structure
+The downloaded `data` folder is organized as follow:

 - `corpus` folder contains the NLP corpora.
 Each pickle file is contains a list of numpy arrays (sequence of strings) of a snapshot named as `corpus_DATE.pkl`, where `DATE` is referred to the considered snapshot.
 - `features` folder contains the node features.
 Each csv file has _V_ rows, where _V_ is the number of vertices of the graph and _F_ columns, where _F_ is the number of features for each node.
 Each file is named `features_DATE.csv`, where `DATE` is referred to the considered snapshot.